DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 ###Inserting Image

-Here's our logo (hover to see the title text):
+Here's our logo (hover to see the title